z-montgomery/Zach.Montgomery.Academic/content/talk/HPF2019/index.md

 #abstract_short= "An example talk using Academic's Markdown slides feature."

 #Name of event and optional event URL.
-event="Heartland Pagan Festival"
+event= "Heartland Pagan Festival" event_url= ""
-event_url=""

 #Location of event.
-location="Kansas City, MO"
+location= "Kansas City, MO"

 #Is this a selected talk? (true/false)
 selected = false